 $28,421.
 Okay, that’s a lie.
 How much money you will get from the government is a direct result of the information you include in your FAFSA application.
 That’s why it’s so important to complete this application with ALL of the correct information you can muster.

-And it’s really just an easy 2-step process.
+And it’s really just TWO steps!
 So, let’s get started.

 Remember that scary acronym?